Connerbruner/2050-the-year-of-ending/README.txt

 Void - GetSave() - Reads from save file, changes game based on values in Save.txt Void - Edit(String FileName) - Edits the file of the String you put in based on Save editing order (see Save editing order)

 boolean - skip() Asks for an input, will skip a cutscene on "Y", "y", "Yes", or "yes".
-By adding to the if statesment you can add extra skip conditions, for example: skip.equals("yea");
+By adding to the if statement you can add extra skip conditions, for example: skip.equals("yea");

 boolean - strIsInt(String str) - checks if the string thats been inputted is possible to parse to an integer, if so returns true